mckinsey/vizro/vizro-core/docs/pages/explanation/contributing.md

 Run `hatch run changelog:add` to create a changelog fragment and then uncomment the relevant section(s).
 If you are uncertain about what to add or whether to add anything at all, refer to [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).
 The rule of thumb is that if Vizro users would be affected in any way then the changes should be described in the changelog.

 !!! note
     Changes that do not affect source code do not need a changelog fragment.
-This facilitates simple modifications to documentation [made directly on GitHub](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files) or with the [github.dev](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor), where no terminal is available to run `hatch changelog:add`.
+This simplifies modifications to documentation [made directly on GitHub](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files) or within the [github.dev](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor), where no terminal is available to run `hatch changelog:add`.
 Any changes to source code require a changelog fragment to be generated.
 If your changes do not require a changelog entry then you still need to generate the fragment but can leave it all commented out.

 ### `hatch run test-unit`